-Southern Minnesota is one of the cool places you’ll pass when going through a typical trip through the American Midwest.
+Southern Minnesota is one of the cool places you’ll pass when going on a typical trip through the American Midwest.

 Art, food, beer, professional sports teams, live music, hiking, biking, camping, canoeing, caves, limestone bluffs, rivers, and beautiful nature trails are some reasons why Southeastern Minnesota is one of the most popular United States holiday destinations.

-Amazing things to do in Southern Minnesota include a visit to the Museum of Medical Quackery and Fraud, a walk through the majestic Niagra Caves – or even a shopping trip to the internationally famous Mall of America.
+Amazing things to do in Southern Minnesota include visiting the Museum of Medical Quackery and Fraud, walking through the majestic Niagra Caves, or even taking a shopping trip to the internationally famous Mall of America.

 - An Introduction to Southern Minnesota

 - The Best Things to Do in Southern Minnesota

 - 2. Pipestone National Monument

 - 7. The Minneapolis Institute of Art

 - 8. The Mall of America

 - 9. The Museum of Quackery & Medical Fraud